mph-/lcapy/doc/schematics.rst

 schematic incrementally and to test it as you go.
 A sketch on a piece of paper showing the nodes is useful.

-Problems occasionally occur when drawing circuits with operational amplifiers.
-This can be fixed by reducing the size of interconnect wires and allowing Lcapy to stetch them.
-Alternatively, explicitly add short interconnecting wires that can be adjusted by Lcapy.
+Problems can occur using components, such as integrated circuits and opamps, that cannot be stretched.
+Usually this is due to a conflict between constraints.
+A solution is to reduce the size of the component if it can be stretched, such as a wire or resistor.
+Sometimes it is necessary to add a short interconnecting wire.

+The stretching of components can be prevented by specifying the `fixed` attribute.

 Grid lines can be added to a schematic using some Tikz markup.
 For example,::